 Ranakpur / Day 8 - 9

 Udaipur / Day 10 - 11

 Mumbai / Day 12 - 13

 07 Nights & 08 Days

-This trip takes you to the two main cities, a stunning valley and some of the highest passes of the Kingdom of Bhutan, from where you can get gorgeous views of the mountains that embrace the country.
+This trip takes you to the two main cities of Bhutan, a stunning valley and some of the highest passes, from where you can get gorgeous views of the mountains that embrace the country.
 The hiking trail is kept relatively easy so that one can concentrate on the surroundings and take in as much as they can.
 Heritage, history and nature’s wonders are the highlights of this trip.

 Paro | Thimphu | Punakha | Paro